Venus (Shocking Blue song): BHF/Don Pablo's Animals remixes

 "Venus" was remixed and re-released by dance producers The BHF (Bisiach Hornbostel Ferrucci) Team in May 1990.
 Titled "Venus '90", the remix featured a hip house rhythm and samples.
 "Venus '90" reached number 78 on the UK Singles Chart and number 49 on the Australian ARIA Singles Chart.
 An instrumental version was also released independently under the producer's alias, Don Pablo's Animals, without referencing Shocking Blue.
 The instrumental version became the highest-charting version of the song, peaking at number four on the UK Singles Chart.

 Other versions

+Tom Jones recorded the song in 1970 on his album Tom.